 What Does This Mean?

-Lastly, if you enjoyed this post, please both share with your friends and leave a nice rating!
-Thanks. 😀
+Lastly, if you enjoyed the logic in this post, then please both share with your friends and leave a nice rating!